LSSTDESC/DC2-analysis/contributed/plots/dkorytov/README.md

 # Figs

-Figure 1 & 2 are typical checks.
-Figure 3 is applying a multitude of cuts.
+Figure 1 is restframe colors.
+Fig 2 & 3 are observer colors.
+Figure 4
+is applying a multitude of cuts.

 # DESCQA link: